joaomlourenco/novathesis/README.md

 The LaTeX template is highly configurable and may be used by students from other degrees with minor costumizations.
 With a litle more of tweeking it is also possible to adapt this template to be used in other institutions.
 This template is being actively developed.

-The Word template is *frozen*.
-The maintenance is very very limited.

 Disclaimer